How To Succeed in an 8-Week Course

 By Taryn Kuczynski, August 2015

-At Utica College, as an online cybersecurity student, I can take two courses per eight-week term, which is equal to four classes each traditional 16-week semester.
+At Utica University, as an online cybersecurity student, I can take two courses per eight-week term, which is equal to four classes each traditional 16-week semester.
 Here is how I made this fast pace work for me.

 1. First, Determine Whether This Fast Pace Suits Your Life